elihickey/wsl_setup/README.md

-# Setup for WSL with Cisco AnyConnect
+# Setup for WSL2 with Cisco AnyConnect

 Performs a number of tasks
 1. Installs software if needed